Visyond/website-hugo/site/content/casestudy/how-a-leading-telecom-company-accelerates-their-business-case-workflow-by-80-and-empowers-their-customers-with-visyond.md

   The stakeholders for this workflow are:

-  **The Chief Modeler** - before Visyond he had to maintain many copies of the spreadsheets and presentations
+  **Chief Modeler** - before Visyond he had to maintain many copies of the spreadsheets and presentations